How to Buy Microsoft Stock in 2021

 Find a Broker

 A reputable broker is an asset to you because they provide the necessary analysis tools and customer support to help you achieve your investment objectives.
+The process starts with you filling up your broker's online application form.
+Once the form is submitted, brokers will need a few working days to approve it after checking your information.

 Microsoft Company Overview